One idea is all it takes

 This is why, our employees are our most valuable assets.
 We believe that every employee has the potential to come up with new products, services, and solutions and thanks to collaborative technologies—doing so has never been easier.
 The concept of employee innovation is not a new one, but being able to scale it seamlessly across a global company in today’s dynamic and agile world definitely is.

 In this hyper-connected world, innovation can happen, literally, anywhere.
 A new employee might have noticed a way to improve the employee onboarding experience, a customer support associate could have an idea to reduce call time, and a Human Resources employee may have a suggestion on how to improve employee engagement.
 However, in many organizations, versatile employees with innovative ideas have no way to voice their ideas or find the necessary resources to execute their plans.

-At HCL Technologies, innovation is not a luxury that only a few have access to; it is a business necessity and the bedrock of our future prosperity – and it all starts with just one idea.
+At HCLTech, innovation is not a luxury that only a few have access to; it is a business necessity and the bedrock of our future prosperity – and it all starts with just one idea.

 employee-led innovation culture